mjhorvath/Homeworld-Classic-Enhanced-for-HWRM/DataHWCE/HWR_HWClassicEnhanced_Readme.txt

 CURRENTLY THE AI DOES NOT KNOW HOW TO DEAL WITH THE DEFINED ROLES SETTING.
 IT CAN FIGHT, BUT IT IS UNABLE TO BUILD OR RESEARCH PROPERLY.
-THUS, THIS MODE IS ONLY SUITABLE FOR MATCHES WHERE - AT THE VERY LEAST - THE "PRODUCTION/CAPITAL" ROLES ARE ASSIGNED TO HUMAN PLAYERS.
+THUS, THIS MODE IS ONLY SUITABLE FOR MATCHES WHERE, AT THE VERY LEAST, THE "PRODUCTION/CAPITAL" ROLES ARE ASSIGNED TO HUMAN PLAYERS AND NOT THE AI.

+DEFINED ROLES MODE HAS BEEN DISABLED BECAUSE THERE ARE NO LONGER ENOUGH GAMETYPE MENU OPTIONS TO SUPPORT THIS MODE.
+THERE IS A HARDCODED CAP OF 32 SETTINGS IN THE GAMETYPE MENU, AND THE DEFINED ROLES MODE PUTS THIS MOD OVER THAT LIMIT.
+MAYBE GEARBOX WILL FIX THE HARDCODED CAP IN THE FUTURE.

 BENTUSI ROULETTE
 In this game-mode a selectable number of research options (up to seven) are